 A strong subject line is critical, because it can make the difference between your email being opened and read or ignored.
 When you’ve put effort into something, you want to share it with your audience.
 And, you want your message to come across as intended.
 Even if you work hard to craft the marketing emails you send, neglecting to add a captivating subject line can mean your efforts were for naught.

-Length: You’re limited to one line to make your pitch, so it is essential you make it well.
+You’re limited to one line to make your pitch.
+It’s essential you make it well.
 Generally, lines with 30 to 50 characters are ideal.
 The prevalence of email access through mobile devices means that your message will first be seen on a mobile device 40 percent of the time.
 Smaller screens mean less room for your subject line to be read in its entirety.
 Also, 50 characters or less results in a 12 percent higher open rate and a 75 percent higher click-through rate.

 Many emails, including spam, come from a generic company email.
 For consumers, this is impersonal and results in a lower open rate.
 An email from [company name] suggests a robot.
 Connecting your audience with a real person by sending your emails from an actual person’s account is important, as 68 percent of Americans decide to open an email based on who it is from.